WILAB-HIT/Resources/entity_assertion_relation/data_sample/README.md

 ---

 - 5 discharge summaries, 5 progress notes (the private information has been replaced)
-- xml file is the text of CEMR
+- xml file is the text within CEMR
-- ent file is for entity information
+- ent file is for entity and assertion information
-- rel file is for entity relation information
+- rel file is for relation information

 ---

-**Details of the entity information in the file "discharge1.xml.ent"**
+**Details of the entity and assertion information in the file "discharge1.xml.ent"**

 C: entity